 Myownfrontdoor has a page collating resources and guidance relating to COVID-19 and learning disability.

 Voiceability have made accessible their resources for advocacy, including as to how best to conduct advocacy from a distance, visits to care settings, and planning ahead.

 Southern Advocacy Services have also made accessible two useful resources: (1) Guidance on advocacy under COVID-19 (taking into account the DHSC’s emergency guidance; and (2) a risk assessment for visiting.

-Learning Disability England has a page on Keeping Informed and Staying in Touch during Coronavirus, including a video, together with further resources.
+Learning Disability England has a Coronavirus Hub, entitled Keeping Informed and Staying in Touch during Coronavirus, including a video, together with further resources.

 The Challenging Behaviour Foundation has resources, including a useful resource for families.
 They have also published two extremely useful sets of answers from their legal panel to frequently asked questions that have been posed since the outbreak of the pandemic, which can be found here.

 Include Me Too has an updated Hospital Communication Passport (and supporting resources) for individuals with disabilities who may be going into hospital (whether or not with COVID-19).

 Creative plans to support contact between a resident in a care home and their family were endorsed by the Court of Protection in this case (the judge also emphasising the need for such steps to be taken to offset the impact of the necessary restrictions imposed upon visitors).
 A practical step in some situations may be to take effective measures to disinfect an iPad or equivalent so that the family can send one into their relative: for disinfection control measures see here).

 Lorraine Currie has a written a very powerful blog about supporting her adult daughter (who has an acquired brain injury) to walk through the COVID-19 landscape.